Parmin/training/mongomart/instructor/java/lab_6/README.md

 This exercise gives basic practice using the $geoNear geospatial operator.
-In the solution, the pipeline contruction has been factored to a private helper method, but it could also inlined directly into getStoresClosestToLocation.
+In the solution, the pipeline contruction has been factored to a private helper method (`buildClosestToLocationPipeline`), but it could also inlined directly into `getStoresClosestToLocation`.

 Modify StoreDAO.java
 --------------------

-- Update getStoresClosestToLocation
+- Update the `getStoresClosestToLocation` method:

 ```java
     private List<Store> getStoresClosestToLocation(